 Container Security For Development Teams

 If you’ve ever scanned a container image for vulnerabilities, you’ve likely found more than a few issues.
 Up to hundreds, even thousands.
-The new eGuide “Container Security For Development Teams,” co-authored by Snyk and Docker, dives deep into container image security and outlines a clear, multi-step process for handling vulnerabilities in containers that begins well before runtime.
+This new guide “Container Security For Development Teams,” co-authored by Snyk and Docker, focuses on the container image and the software packaged up inside.

 - Secure your code and its dependencies